Romania, Romania: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to regular footwear, you should bring snow boots.
-For visiting Romania, we suggest these boots:
+In addition to regular shoes, it's important to bring snow boots.
+For visiting Romania, a great option is these boots:

 Waterproof jacket that can be used in snow

-Romania has some great ski areas If you plan to ski, we also suggest:
+Romania has some great skiing If you plan to ski, we would suggest:

 - day pack